Lithill/Eponymous-Bosch/README.md

 * [Code Institute's 'Boutique Ado' walkthrough](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d3188bf68530497aa5fba55d07a9d7d7/) was used as the starting point for this project.
 * [Ajmal Aamir's](https://stackoverflow.com/questions/56580696/how-to-implement-add-to-wishlist-for-a-product-in-django) model code in this Stack Overflow post was used as a basis for the wishlist model.
 * [Harry Dhillon's Nourish and Lift](https://github.com/Harry-Leepz/Nourish-and-Lift/blob/main/wishlist/views.py) code was used as a basis for the wishlist.
+* [Mahammadhusain Kadiwala's](https://stackoverflow.com/questions/73813646/django-models-to-calculate-discount) code was used as a basis for the sale information in the product model.

 ### Content